Volume 13, Issue 1 (3-2025) Ecol Iran For 2025, 13(1): 72-84 | Back to browse issues page

 XML Persian Abstract Print

-2- Gorgan University of Agricultural Sciences and Natural Resources, Gorgan, I.R.
-Iran
+1- Department of Silviculture and Forest Ecology, Faculty of Forest Sciences, Gorgan University of Agricultural Sciences and Natural Resources, Gorgan, Iran

-Introduction and Objective: Earthworms make up a significant portion of the soil's invertebrate biomass and play a vital role in enhancing the physical, chemical, and biological characteristics of the soil.
-Earthworms, by altering soil structure and decomposing organic matter, enhance ecosystem performance and boost primary production.
+Background: Earthworms make up a significant portion of the soil's invertebrate biomass and play a vital role in enhancing the physical, chemical, and biological characteristics of the soil.
+Earthworms enhance ecosystem performance and boost primary production by altering the soil structure and decomposing organic matter.
 Earthworms are classified into different categories based on their behavior and feeding habits.
 The most important ones include epigeic, anecic, and endogeic earthworms.
 Additionally, some earthworms, such as arboreal and corticolous species, inhabit unusual environments.
-The aim of this study is to investigate the effect of dead wood on the biodiversity and abundance of corticolous earthworms in the forests of the eastern Hyrcanian region.
-In this regard, the identification and classification of earthworm species found beneath the bark of deadwood (four species) were carried out.
+This study aims to investigate the effect of dead wood on the biodiversity and abundance of corticolous earthworms in the forests of the eastern Hyrcanian region.
+In this regard, earthworm species found beneath the bark of deadwood (four species) were identified and classified in this research.
 Additionally, an attempt was made to analyze the effect of different deadwood species and their degrees of decay on various indices of earthworm biodiversity and evenness.
-To evaluate the impact of different locations within the deciduous temperate forests of eastern Hyrcania, we examined and compared the abundance of earthworms under the forest canopy and in forest gaps.
+To evaluate the impact of different locations within the deciduous temperate forests of eastern Hyrcania, the abundance of earthworms was examined and compared under the forest canopy and in forest gaps.

-Materials and Methods: The study area is located in District-1 of Dr. Bahramnia Forestry Project, the eastern part of Hyrcanian forests.
+Methods: The study area is located in District-1 of Dr. Bahramnia Forestry Project, the eastern part of Hyrcanian forests.
 The research was conducted in parcels 1, 4, 7, 8, 31, and 32, which respectively include tree cover types of oak-hornbeam, ironwood-hornbeam, hornbeam-ironwood, beech-hornbeam, and beech-hornbeam.
-In this study, 119 samples of fallen deadwood from four species beech, hornbeam, oak, and ironwood were randomly selected from beneath the forest canopy and forest gaps at two elevations, 150 and 950 meters.
+In this study, 119 samples of fallen deadwood from four species (beech, hornbeam, oak, and ironwood) were randomly selected from beneath the forest canopy and forest gaps at two elevations, 150 and 950 meters.
 These samples were classified into four degrees of decay based on their physical characteristics.
 After separating the bark with a sharp knife, the earthworms underneath were collected and initially stored in 15% ethanol, then transferred to 75% ethanol after one day, and finally to a 4% formalin solution.
 The earthworms were identified to the genus level using available identification keys.
-Their mass was measured after drying for 48 hours in an oven, with an accuracy of 0.0001 grams.
+Their mass was measured after drying in an oven for 48 h, with an accuracy of 0.0001 g.
 Data analysis included the calculation of diversity indices (Shannon and Simpson), evenness (Pielou), and richness (Margalef and Menhinick) indices to investigate the diversity of earthworms.
-Diversity indices were analyzed using PAST (version 3.04) software, while statistical tests to assess the diversity, abundance, and biomass of earthworms across variables were conducted using SPSS.
+Diversity indices were analyzed using PAST (version 3.04) software.
+Statistical tests were conducted using SPSS to assess the diversity, abundance, and biomass of earthworms across variables.

 Type of Study: Research | Subject: اکولوژی جنگل